laranzu/MCastBots/README.md

 than being the one who has to _test_ the new products.)

 The bots all share a common multicast group address, which is also used by the supervisor program.
-(For testing, should also work with 127.0.0.1)
+For testing, you can run everything on a single host with address 127.0.0.1

+IMPORTANT: the Fedora/RedHat/CentOS firewalld blocks incoming multicast, so the bots and supervisor can send but never receive anything :-( I had to
+    `systemctl stop firewalld`
+during testing.

 #### Running bot